JeffBear1/AppleApache/README.md

 # AppleApache
-A open source home use cockpit for the AH-64D Apache for DCS
+A open source cockpit for the AH-64D Apache for DCS